EXPRESSIVE ARTS FOCUSING

 This means to ask if there is a step coming when you are refering to your art.
 What I mean here is a step opening up to something.
 Even when you interprete a piece of art in best ways, the whole stays within a certain social form and social forms do not change.
 What changes the form and brings a shift, this little step forwarding, is to pause and wait for art to come.
 Art does not come from talent or art skills only.
 What comes as art comes through the body, and what comes through the body is social or cultural and with a More of that is not part of the social and the cultural.
 This kind of art has forwarding life energy in it.
 This kind of art is what I call experiential art

 How Eugene Gendlin would have said it are words coming from an inner voice speaking Gendlinish.
 They are no original words of Eugene Gendlin.
-They come from an 'Inner Gene' having crystalized through reading Gendlin's work after meeting him in person
+They come from an 'Inner Gene' having crystalized through studying Gendlin's work after meeting him in person

 A Gendlin lecture at Humboldt House Achberg GER, venue of Gendlin's European teachings 1992-97.
 Video presentation of the German-Swiss Focusing Network (2023) at the hall where Gendlin gave this lecture